gvwilson/thirdbit/src/fiction/madica/index.md

 the window, so it wouldn't see the cats.

 "Nothing," Madica whispered back, shushing Laurellen's question with her hand.
-One thing at a time---they needed to hide the dinosaur in her room before her mom got home.
+One thing at a time—they needed to hide the dinosaur in her room before her mom got home.
 Her dad might not wonder where who Zizzy was, or where this new toy had come from, but getting anything past her mom was a different story…